BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_01.md

 The Battle Tower and Battle Factory modes work similarly to canon: the former lets you bring a team of three and the latter has you choose randomly from a pool.
 In these modes you can optionally choose to enable random field effects as well.

 Challenges in the Tower and Factory are sets of five battles: losing a set rewards the player with *BP* equal to the number of battles won.
-If the player wins the set of five, *BP* is awarded as follows:

-- Tower: `BP = w // 2 + 5 + 3RF + 3DB`, where `w` is the current win streak, `RF` is Random Fields being enabled and `DB` is doubles being enabled.
+If the player wins the set of five, *BP* is awarded as follows: `BP = w // 2 + 5 + 3RF + 3DB`, where `w` is the current win streak, `RF` is Random Fields being enabled and `DB` is doubles being enabled.
-- Factory: `BP = w // 2 + 5 + 3RF + 2DB + 1RFDB`, where `w` is the current win streak, `RF` is Random Fields being enabled, `DB` is doubles being enabled, and `RFDB` is BOTH Random Fields and Doubles enabled.

 For the first four fights of each set in the Tower and all battles in the Factory, specific Pokemon sets as well as Trainer information for these facilities can be found within the `btpokemon.rb` and `bttrainers.rb` files in the game's `Scripts` directory.